 - 1 tablespoon + 1 teaspoon yellow wet mustard

 - 1 tablespoon + 1 teaspoon pure maple syrup

 - 2 tablespoons + 2 teaspoons dark balsamic vinegar

 - 2 tablespoons + 2 teaspoons unsulphured regular molasses

-- Please note that I used my homemade barbecue sauce recipe for this loaf.
+- I used my homemade barbecue sauce recipe for this loaf.
 It's the only flavor that I can vouch for.
-Just as the title of the recipe suggests it is spicy and has a nice kick of heat, so expect that.
+It is spicy and has a nice kick of heat, so expect that.
 If you are sensitive to heat, then decrease the amount of chili powder.
-I would suggest making it the day before to save time, so the lentil loaf comes together even quicker.
-You can certainly use a storebought version to keep it strictly at 8 ingredients, but if you use a storebought version, just make sure it is a barbecue sauce that you really love!
+You can certainly use a store-bought version to keep it strictly at 8 ingredients, but if you use a store-bought version, just make sure it is a barbecue sauce that you really love!
 But, it is best to use the homemade version, as mine has no fillers and contains water and I'm not sure what effect a commercial version would do to the texture, since there is a large amount used.

 - This recipe takes a bit of time to prep and make.
 You are cooking lentils and you are cooking the loaf and there is prep time and waiting time in there as well, so give yourself 2 to 2 1/2 hours.
 Otherwise, I would suggest to save time, cook the lentils the day before you want to eat the loaf and mash them the next day as noted below.
 It will really knock off some time.